ulixee/hero/docs/main/BasicClient/Hero.md

     - positionX? `number`.
 Optional override browser X position on screen in pixels (minimum 0, maximum 10000000).
     - positionY? `number`.
 Optional override browser Y position on screen in pixels (minimum 0, maximum 10000000).
   - blockedResourceTypes `BlockedResourceType[]`.
 Controls browser resource loading.
 Valid options are listed [here](/docs/hero/overview/configuration#blocked-resources).
   - blockedResourceUrls: `string[]`.
 Also controls browser resource loading.
-See for morei nformation [here](/docs/hero/overview/configuration#blocked-urls).
+See for more information [here](/docs/hero/overview/configuration#blocked-urls).
   - showChrome `boolean`.
 A boolean whether to show the Chrome browser window.
 Can also be set with an env variable: `ULX_SHOW_CHROME=true`.
 Default `false`.
   - showChromeInteractions `boolean`.
 A boolean whether to inject user interactions to mimic headless mouse/keyboard activity.
 Default `false`.
   - showChromeAlive `boolean`.
 A boolean whether to show the ChromeAlive! toolbar (if installed in devDependencies, or using Ulixee.app).
 Default `false`.